On representation varieties of 3-manifold groups: A universality theorem for Coxeter groups

 sends $x\in X$ to a based realization $\psi_0: A\to \P^2$ whose image is the {\em standard triangle}.
 Furthermore, the images of the points and lines in $A$ under $\psi_0$ are real.

 \begin{rem} Subsequently, a proof of this result was also given by Lafforgue in \cite{L}, who was apparently unaware of \cite{KM}. \end{rem}

-{\bf Step 2.} An arrangement $A$ is a certain bipartite graph containing a subgraph $T$ (the ``base'') which is isomorphic to the incidence graph of the ``standard triangle'' (also known as ``standard quadrangle'').
+{\bf Step 2.} An arrangement $A$ is a certain bipartite graph containing a subgraph $T$ (the ``base'') which is isomorphic to the incidence graph of the ``standard triangle'' (also known as ``standard quadrangle''), see \cite[Figure 7]{KM}.
+The subgraph $T$ has 5 vertices $v_{00}, v_x, v_y, c_{10}, v_{01}, v_{11}$ corresponding to the ``points'' of the standard triangle and 6 vertices $l_x, l_d, l_y, l_{x1}, l_{y1}, l_\infty$ which correspond to the ``lines'' of the standard triangle.
 In \cite[\S 11]{KM} we further modify the bipartite graph $A$: We make the following identification of vertices: